Dire Dawa: Transportation

 Dire Dawa is served by a station on the Addis Ababa–Djibouti Railway, which is located 10km northwest of the city centre close to the town of Melka Jebdu.
 In addition, the city is served by the Ethio-Djibouti Railways with its western terminus located in the city centre.
 The Dire Dawa Airport offers flights to and from the city.
 Additionally, the Selam Bus Line Share Company provides inter-city bus service.
 The taxicabs are often called Bajaj in Dire Dawa.

 Education

 The Dire Dawa University was founded in 2006.

 Places of worship

 Among the places of worship, there are predominantly Muslim mosques.
-There are also a few churches, Christian churches and temples : Ethiopian Orthodox Tewahedo Church, Ethiopian Evangelical Church Mekane Yesus (Lutheran World Federation), Ethiopian Kale Heywet Church, Ethiopian Catholic Archeparchy of Addis Abeba (Catholic Church), Ethiopian Full Gospel Believers' Church.
+There are also Christian churches and temples : Ethiopian Orthodox Tewahedo Church, Ethiopian Evangelical Church Mekane Yesus (Lutheran World Federation), Ethiopian Kale Heywet Church, Ethiopian Catholic Archeparchy of Addis Abeba (Catholic Church), Ethiopian Full Gospel Believers' Church.

 Government

 The Dire Dawa City Administration is governed by the Mayor.
 The lowest administrative unit is woreda where the woreda administrator is a representative of the executive power, elected by council.